whatnick/myo-raw/README.md

     - -r --receive: [ip,port]  IP address and port where to receive OSC incoming messages (vibration) ip 0 will expand to localhost 127.0.0.1

+    - -n --donglename: specify a usb port name (Linux only).
+	0 for /dev/ttyACM0, 1 for /dev/ttyACM1, etc
+        if not specified, system will try to find one and use it (be careful with selecting an already used dongle)

+     - -i --deviceid: [int] specify the desired device to be connected.
+	If not, it will connect to first available device please look at the code and change the signature according to your device signature

 ## Output OSC messages:
 - [/myo/emg, (8 values with raw EMG data)]